AMSC22-23/rSVD-Cenzato-Pisante-Procaccio/README.md

 # SVD

 The `SVD` tests computes the Singular Value Decomposition of a matrix both using the Power Method and the rSVD algorithm.
-In particular, it takes the matrix $` A \in \mathbb{R}^{m \times n} `$ and outputs the error and the timing results using two different algorithms based on the power method and one on the rSVD algorithm.
+In particular, it takes the matrix $` A \in \mathbb{R}^{m \times n} `$ (which can be provided by the user or is a predefined one - matrix2.txt in the test_matrices folder) and outputs the error and the timing results using two different algorithms based on the power method and one on the rSVD algorithm.

 The command to run it is:
 ```
-./svd
+./svd filename.txt
 ```
+filename.txt is optional.
 The test returns also the computed matrices of the algorithm based on the power method (only of the one that performs better) and of the rSVD.

 # QR